opdev1004/totjs/README.md

 ## 👨‍🏫 Notice

+### 🎉 From version 0.1.2

+From this version we support getDataByPrefix(prefix, size) and getAll().
+They return the Javascript object that contains multiple keys and values.
+Be careful for loading a huge data.

+### 📢 About how you handle data writes

 Some cases Tot can cause lots of writing.
 It is sill better than always writing whole data file though.
 However I recommend avoid using hardRemove() or hardUpdate().
 They only exist for small files.
 It is always better when you modify small with update() and remove().
 And use clean() like once a day, a week or a month.

 ## ▶️ Install